 Seek out a positive learning environment that supports the development of your practice.
 The right learning platform will encourage spiritual freedom and investigation.
 Beware.
 You won’t find spiritual freedom in the regiment of Western organized religion.
 These religions are systems of indoctrination and brainwashing, which create boundaries to real learning.

 Guess what?
 You are probably missing most of your growth’s significant aspects unless you are using a spiritual journal.
-A handwritten journal is a simple but effective device that will help you see incremental change, spot trends, and roadblocks.
+A handwritten journal or book of shadows is a simple but effective device that will help you see incremental change, spot trends, and roadblocks.
 A spiritual journal is the first tool for your spiritual toolbox.
 You’ll create several, and they will come in handy.

-If you use a spiritual journal, it will open your eyes to the subtle eureka occurrences of incremental growth.
+Using a spiritual journal will open your eyes to the subtle eureka occurrences of incremental growth.
 We all long for those mind-blowing jumps of awakening, but it is a gradual process most of the time.
 Use a spiritual journal, and you’ll set a solid foundation for your practice.

 Practicing without expectations doesn’t mean you shouldn’t have goals.
 Everyone should have plans for their spiritual path.
 For example, developing a well-rounded practice is a goal we hope everyone will adopt.
 Perhaps the Enneagram Personality Profile is something you want to learn.
 An objective might be to read books by three different authors on the subject by the end of the year.